By Karen Donaghy

 I made the decision to go WFPB for both my physical and mental health.
 My diabetes was not well controlled, even on medication, and my mental health was suffering.
 As my mental health declined my physical health got worse as well.
 Like many out there I have suffered from depression and anxiety to varying degrees for most of my life.

-I need to be the best me that I can for my family, and I truly believe that moving to a WFPB way of eating has allowed me to do that.
+I need to be the best me that I can be for my family, and I truly believe that moving to a WFPB way of eating has allowed me to do that.
 Thankfully, I stumbled across Clean Food Dirty GIrl when I was first exploring WFPB.
-I decided to jump into the CFDG meal plans, and I can honestly say that it has been life changing for me and my family.
+I decided to jump into the CFDG meal plans, and I can honestly say that it has been life-changing for me and my family.
 Thank you #TeamDirty for all that you do!

 Jamie, we are unbelievably happy for you and your family.
 What a gift.